paulgazz/kmax/README.md

 When using `--include-mutex`, the generated configuration files are exported as `NUM-ARCH.config`, since several configuration files may be needed when patches contain mutually-exclusive lines.

+## Using `klocalizer --save-dimacs` and `klocalizer --save-smt`

+This tool extracts a DIMACS or a SMT formula.
+Therefore, execute the following commands in the root directory of your Linux kernel:

+    klocalizer -a x86_64 --save-dimacs <Path>
+    klocalizer -a x86_64 --save-smt <Path>

+Note that `<Path>` should be replaced by the absolute path to the file, the formulae should be written to.
+If you intend to use a Docker container, feel free to use the Dockerfile provided in [Advanced Usage](https://github.com/paulgazz/kmax/blob/master/docs/advanced.md).

 ## Using `koverage`

 `koverage` checks whether a Linux configuration file includes a set of source file:line pairs for compilation.
 This following checks whether lines 256 and 261 of `kernel/fork.c` are included for compilation by Linux v5.16 allyesconfig.